 People seem to have a hard time putting me in geographical ethnicity (it can be funny where they think I am from.
 Well, just so you know I am 100% French).
 My hair is afro, but like for “regular” hair, different types of afro hair exist.
-Mine are curly, fine and not that “dense”.
+Mine is curly, fine and not that “dense”.
 For a very long time (about 28 years, actually), I had absolutely no clue on how to care for my hair.
-I was just not surrounded by any people with the same hair type I did, youtube and internet were not available for me as a kid, and until I turned 13/14.
+I was just not surrounded by any people with the same hair type I did, youtube and the internet were not available for me as a kid, and until I turned 13/14.
 My hair was a hot mess, I tried everything.

 Until I was about 10, my Mom refused vehemently to let me straighten my hair.
-We were living in Brittany, that western celtic part of France.
-Let me be honest: the population of people of color was reaaaaaally low; no hairdresser was comfortable in even cutting my hair.
+We were living in Brittany, that western Celtic part of France.
+Let me be honest: the population of people of colour was reaaaaaally low; no hairdresser was comfortable in even cutting my hair.
 Trust me, it sucked big time.
 The only moments my Mom and I were battling each other were when she needed to brush my hair (just so you know, you are not supposed to brush afro hair, but to comb them).

 Seeing all the Black stars and singers wearing such beautiful hairstyles, wondering how come they could be so pretty when I was just lame.
 I learned that 1) Most of the time, they are wearing a weave (so it is NOT their own hair) 2) They have hairdressers doing the work for them.
 It is like they are lying b*****s…